isbeorn/nina.docs/docs/tabs/flatwizard.md

 16. **Calculated Target Histogram Mean**
     * Once Flat Wizard determines the necessary exposure time and resulting ADU, the ADU mean will be displayed here

+17. **Flat Wizard Mode**
+    * The mode of operation the flat wizard should work with
+        * *Dynamic Exposure*: Determine an exposure time based on the parameters (and a fixed brightness if a flat panel is connected)
+        * *Dynamic Brightness*: Determine a flat panel brightness based on a fixed exposure time (requires a flat panel connection)
+        * *Sky Flats*: Determine an exposure time based on the parameters and compensate for the shifting sky brightness during the time of the procedure

 ## Multi Mode

 ![The Flatwizard multi mode menu](../images/tabs/flatwizard2.png)